vizui/designpatterns/docs/content/patterns/components/formControls.md

 Input masks ensure that the user understands the input format required, in addition to making input less error-prone by potentially restricting the number or types of characters that can be entered.

-<span class="text-muted">These examples use https://github.com/RobinHerbots/jquery.inputmask for demo purposes.</span>
+<span class="text-muted">Example uses https://github.com/RobinHerbots/jquery.inputmask for demo purposes.</span>
 [preview]
 <div class="container-fluid" style="max-width: 400px; margin: 0;">
     <div class="row">